 6. Emotional Information

-Pain and suffering does not just cover the time lost at work.
+Pain and suffering do not just cover the time lost at work.
 Use the emotional information that you have available.
 Did you miss out on your child’s high school graduation because you were in the hospital?
 Are you unable to dance with your partner at your upcoming wedding from an injury?

 These aspects play a role in pain and suffering as you’re missing out on some meaningful life moments.